 How to oil your hair is one of those things you'll have to experiment with.
 My biracial nieces have different needs.
 They are sisters.
 But, one has very fine, smooth hair and needs no additional oil at all.
 The other can use a light oil which really helps control the frizziness.

-- Shea Butter Oil- Shea Butter in liquid form has become available over the last few years.
-It great because it retains many of the great attributes of Shea Butter in an easier to use form.
-When we started Treasured Locks, it was based around nothing but Shea Butter products.
-That was before Shea exploded in popularity.
-Shea Butter remains one of the key ingredients in many of our products.
+- Shea butter oil- Shea butter in liquid form has become available over the last few years.
+It great because it retains many of the great attributes of shea butter in an easier to use form.
+When we started Treasured Locks, it was based exclusively on shea butter products.
+That was before shea exploded in popularity.
+We still love shea butter and it remains one of the key ingredients in many of our products.

 - Castor Oil- Castor oil is an all natural plant oil that naturally draws moisture out of the air and into the hair and scalp.

 How often you wash, condition, moisturize, deep condition and oil is of a great importance.
-The above will give yous some guidelines you can begin with and then adjust to more often or less often, as needed.
+The above will give you some guidelines to start with, and then adjust to more often or less often, as needed.
 Too often and you might experience build-up.
 Or if you wash too often with a drying shampoo, you'll actually dry the hair out.
 Not often enough and you'll experience dry and/or brittle hair.